-CHEM 3224 - Introductory Research (3-0-3)
+CHEM 3230, CHEM 3231, CHEM 3232 - Introductory Research (3-0-3)

 This course is a supervised introductory research experience with Chemistry faculty at Clayton State University.
 Students must articulate clear project goals and objectives.
 Students will learn to demonstrate use of scientific literature, and document their progress using a research notebook.
-The project will be summarized in a written research paper and an oral presentation to the department faculty.
+The project will be summarized in a written research paper and a poster presentation to the department faculty.
 Students will be assigned a grade for this course based on evaluation by the supervisor and other CSU faculty.
 Prerequisites: CHEM 1212 with a grade of C or higher and CHEM 1212L with a grade of C or higher and consent of the head of the department of Chemistry and Physics.